 Apply Functions

-The Apply Functions processor applies a Snowflake function to all column names that match a regular expression.
-When you configure the processor, you specify the columns to apply the function to, the function to apply and related details, and the output columns for the results.
+The Apply Functions processor applies a Snowflake function to one or more columns.
+When you configure the processor, you specify the columns to apply the function to, the function to use and related details, and the output columns for the results.

 • Date and Time - Manipulates datetime data, such as extracting part of the date or converting the time zone.